 Are you looking for your next adventure partner?
 Then look no further than jolly little Jerry!

-Jerry is a 50 pounds German Shepherd of about 2-3 years of age.
+Jerry is a 50-pound German Shepherd of about 2-3 years of age.
+Most people think he is a puppy!
 He may be a petite Shepherd, but that does not slow him down!
 Jerry LOVES exploring the great outdoors.
 He is a very smart, active, loyal, and affectionate boy.
-Sadly, Jerry had a rough start in life: he was likely bought as an adorable little puppy for a child or family, then, just like a toy, he was discarded into the back yard and never given further attention.
-Once he became a big dog, they dumped him at an overcrowded shelter.
+Sadly, Jerry had a rough start in life: he was likely neglected and abused by his previous owners as well as forced to stay locked up in a backyard all alone.
+Eventually his previous owners got tired of having him around and dumped him at a shelter where Jerry became very scared, not wanting to trust anyone.
 That is where Angels Bark stepped in to save his life!

-Jerry loves to make his humans happy – if he is doing something you don’t want him to do, just firmly say “no” and he stops.
+Jerry loves to make his humans happy – if he is doing something you don’t want him to do, just firmly say “No” and he stops.
+He also knows “sit”, “down”, “off”, “leave it” and “up”.
+He is still working on better leash skills and more commands, like “stay”.
 As long as he is getting the proper mental and physical stimulation, he is not destructive at all.
-Most dogs, like Jerry, only become destructive because they’re bored and restless.
-Daily walks, toys and short (can just be 5-10 mins) of training (asking him to sit, come, lay down or learn a new trick, etc.) will keep him very calm and happy.
-Jerry has long hair that can become matted.
-Thankfully, he loves to be brushed!
-He rides well in cars and is an excellent hiking partner, which makes him the perfect companion for an active family!
-Jerry is such a great dog; just shy at first.
+Daily walks, toys, and structure will keep him very calm and happy.

 He needs a forever home that can give him the time and attention he needs in order to thrive.
 It is encouraged that his forever family enroll Jerry in training.
 With some professional training he will flourish even more!
-With continued socialization, he may stop being shy!
-Who knows what the future holds for this amazing, young dog?!
+Who knows what the future holds for this amazing young dog?!
 Meet Jerry yourself and see why we’re all so crazy about him!